davidpmccormick/davidpmccormick.github.io/_posts/2014-12-12-todo-mvc-in-ember-cli.md

 {% endhighlight %}

 If it's a getter, we're not doing anything new; if it's a setter, we `setEach` item in the array to the value passed in (by way of the `#toggle-all` checkbox), then have the array `invoke` the `save` method on each of its todos.

+## Replace the fixture adapter with a localStorage adapter

+When using the Ember Localstorage Adapter within an Ember CLI project, you can install it as an addon:

+`bower install --save-dev ember-localstorage-adapter`

+Then in Brocfile.js import it before `module.exports`:

+{% highlight js %}

+app.import('bower_components/ember-localstorage-adapter/localstorage_adapter.js');

+module.exports = app.toTree();

+{% endhighlight %}

+Now, update `app/adapters/application.js` to use this adapter, giving it a sensible namespace:

+{% highlight js %}

+import DS from 'ember-data';

+export default DS.LSAdapter.extend({
+  namespace: 'todos-emberjs'
+});

+{% endhighlight %}

+Now, todos created, deleted and updated, will be preserved in the browser's localStorage, across page refreshes.